turbot/steampipe-plugin-code/docs/index.md

 For secret types that support authentication, the results are returned in the `authenticated` column with one of the following values:

 - `authenticated`: Secret is active
-- `unauthenticated`: Secret is inactive and no longer working
+- `unauthenticated`: Secret is inactive
 - `not_implemented`: Secret was not tested due to lack of authentication function
 - `unknown`: Secret was tested but results were inconclusive